aiurovet/xnx/README.md

 ```
 -h, --help                   this help screen
 -q, --quiet                  quiet mode (no output, same as verbosity 0)
--v, --verbosity=<LEVEL>      how much information to show: 0-6, or: quiet, errors, stdout, moderate, warnings, info, debug
+-v, --verbosity=<LEVEL>      how much information to show: 0-5, or: quiet, errors, normal, warnings, info, debug
-                             (defaults to "moderate")
+                             (defaults to "normal")
 -x, --xargs                  treat each plain argument independently (e.g. can pass multiple filenames as arguments)
 -c, --config=<FILE>          configuration file in json format
 -l, --list-only              display all commands, but do not execute those; if no command specified, then show config